top of page

 Synopsis

 Regenerating their culture of wellness, spirituality, and harmony with nature, Indigenous forest protectors share their wisdom and collaborate with international artists, innovators, scientists, policy and business leaders.
-From deep in the Amazon, father and daughter leaders of the Puyanawas journey with filmmaker and SRI founder Indrani Pal-Chaudhuri, to the Science Summit at the United Nations General Assembly, COP and Davos World Economic Forum.
+From deep in the Amazon, father and daughter leaders of the Puyanawas journey with filmmaker Indrani, to the Science Summit at the United Nations General Assembly, COP and Davos World Economic Forum, to protect and regenerate their sacred forests and create economic systems for ecosystems preservation worldwide.

 Subjects